View on GitHub

 • Screenshot (entire screen at time of failure): {button_name}_fail_{timestamp}.png

-• Candidate region screenshots (if found): {button_name}_candidate_{timestamp}_{number}.png
+• Screenshots of candidate regions (if found): {button_name}_candidate_{timestamp}_{number}.png

 • Candidate region information (coordinates, size, confidence).

-• For debugging, up to 3 candidate regions are detected with lower confidence (0.7, 0.6, 0.5).
+• During debugging, up to 3 candidate regions are detected with lower confidence (0.7, 0.6, 0.5).

-Fallback Mechanisms (if image recognition fails):
+Fallback Methods (if image recognition fails):

 • OCR Detection (enabled by default): Uses pytesseract to detect button text.

-• Robust against sub-pixel rendering differences.
+• Robust against subpixel rendering differences.

 • Required: tesseract-ocr installation (system-level).